 Pep Boys Oil Change Coupons in 2026

-Pep Boys oil change coupons are available at pepboys.com/coupons and typically run $10–$15 off any oil change service.
-Conventional oil change baseline prices run $39.99–$49.99; synthetic blend $59.99–$69.99; full synthetic $79.99–$89.99 — all before coupon.
+Pep Boys oil change coupons live at pepboys.com/coupons.
+Right now, the active national offer is $25 off a full synthetic oil change, good through July 5, 2026 – it includes the filter up to $4.99, and you’ll pay a bit more if your engine needs extra quarts.
+That’s a specific, dated promotion, not the baseline: outside windows like this one, Pep Boys typically runs smaller $10-$15 off any oil change service offers instead.
+Conventional oil change baseline prices run $39.99-$49.99; synthetic blend $59.99-$69.99; full synthetic $79.99-$89.99 – all before coupon.
 Prices vary by market and labor rate, so the range matters more than any single number.
-For comparison with Jiffy Lube and Valvoline, see the best oil change coupon guide.
+For comparison with Jiffy Lube and Valvoline, see the oil change deal ranking.

 Pep Boys is the one major oil change chain that consistently gets overlooked in coupon discussions – probably because they’re better known as a parts retailer than a service center.
 That’s a mistake.
 Their service center pricing is competitive, and unlike Jiffy Lube (which goes through periods where the national $10 coupon is the only easily findable offer), Pep Boys usually has something current on their coupon page.
 The offers rotate, but there’s almost always something to stack against the baseline price.